 Yea, it’s like that.

-We really don’t know what else to say about the performance of Black by Brian Gavin Diamonds because the truth is that they speak for themselves.
+We really don’t know what else to say about the performance of Black by Brian Gavin Diamonds because the truth is that t

 Just imagine the most incredible sparkle that you’ve ever seen from a diamond.